Important Information

 3. Market Forces

-2. The CFD market is mostly affected by the forces of demand and supply, or a shift in the trend of a specific business sector.
-A great example of this is the demand for renewable energy sources.
-In recent years, there has been a significant global shift towards renewable energy due to concerns about climate change and the desire to reduce reliance on fossil fuels.
+The CFD market is mostly affected by the forces of demand and supply, or a shift in the trend of a specific business sector.
+A great example of this is the demand for cryptocurrencies, where the number of coins in supply will affect the cryptocurrency CFDs market.

 4. Size of Traded Contracts

-1. In forex trading, the standard lot size for all currency pairs is 100,000 units.
-But, brokers can offer you leverage and allow you to trade smaller lots, including mini (10,000), macro (1,000), and nano (100) lots.
+In forex trading, the standard lot size for all currency pairs is 100,000 units.
+But, brokers can offer you leverage and allow you to trade smaller lots, including mini (10,000), micro (1,000), and nano (100) lots.
 Learn more about the different lot sizes here.

 5. Trading Hours